Relations between two log minimal models of log canonical pairs

 The contents of this paper are as follows: In Section \ref{sec2}, we collect some definitions.
 In Section \ref{sec3}, we prove Theorem \ref{thm--main}, Theorem \ref{thm--pic0} and Corollary \ref{cor--cartierindex}.
 In Section \ref{sec4}, we give some examples.

 \begin{ack} The author was partially supported by JSPS KAKENHI Grant Number JP19J00046.
 He thanks Professor Yoshinori Gongyo, Doctor Masaru Nagaoka and Doctor Shou Yoshikawa for discussions and comments.
-He thanks Professor Osamu Fujino for comments and informing him of \cite[Example 3.13.9]{fujino-book}. \end{ack}
+He thanks Professor Osamu Fujino for comments and informing him of \cite[Example 3.13.9]{fujino-book}.
+He thanks the referee for a lot of suggestions. \end{ack}